 15. Mumbai's Juhu Aerodrome was the first airport in India founded in 1928 and Chhatrapati Shivaji International Airport is the 3rd best international airport in the world.

 No doubt Mumbai is a fast growing city.
 Its also a leading city when it comes to the aviation industry.

-Check out the top weekend getaways here at Musafir.com.
+Check our the top Holiday Packages here at Musafir.com.

 The best way experience Mumbai's high-spirited attitude bundled with an overriding fervour is by buying yourself an air ticket and exploring her charm for yourself.
 We even have some exciting flight offers for you to get you started.